OPERATING HOURS

 The area did see action later in the war when on October 8, 1863, approximately two hundred Confederate troops attacked the black pickets (forward soldiers serving as sentinels) manning the trenches—they did not purposely intend to shoot at the white soldiers.
 This attack had little effect, and the Confederates retreated at the end of the day.
 On the 9th they attacked black pickets at Advanced Redoubt with the same results.
 That was the last time either of the forts was involved in the fighting.

 Fort Barrancas and Advanced Redoubt, like all forts of their time, were masonry forts made of brick.
-Brick had no problem stopping a typical cannonball, for these didn’t travel with much velocity, nor were they very accurate, so the chance of blasting a hole in the fort wall by hitting the same spot over and over again was slim.
+Brick had no problem stopping a typical cannonball, for these did not travel with much velocity, nor were they very accurate, so the chance of blasting a hole in the fort wall by hitting the same spot over and over again was slim.
 However, rifled artillery shells were developed during the Civil War.
 Instead of round balls, rifled shells looked like large bullets and spun like a football when fired.
 This allowed them to travel faster and with more accuracy, and they could blast through a masonry wall in no time.
 Thus, masonry forts were obsolete by the end of the war.
 Some were fitted with concrete batteries, as was the case with Fort Pickens, some were converted into offices and training facilities, and some, like Advanced Redoubt, had concrete poured between the walls for reinforcement to prolong their use as defensive structures.

 Fort Barrancas and Advanced Redoubt remained active until 1947.
 Both became part of the Gulf Islands National Seashore when it was created in 1971.